Agile Project Management Dashboard Excel Download

-One of the key challenges for any project manager responsible for an agile project is report the right picture of the project progress.
+One of the key challenges for any project manager responsible for an agile project is to report the right picture of the project's progress.

-Because of multiple sprints involved stakeholders may not be able to see a forward view of the project.
+Because of multiple sprints, involved stakeholders may not see a forward view of the project.
 This dashboard template attempts to address the issue of giving a line of sight for an agile project.

-Provides a high level overview of the backlog and sprints contained in the project.
-For each sprint captures start, finish, backlog items planned, a burn down chart and risks/issues.
+Provides a high-level overview of the backlog and sprints contained in the project.
+Each sprint captures start, finish, backlog items planned, a burndown chart, and risks/issues.

-- Contains the list of items being worked for the project.
+- Contains the list of items being worked on for the project.

-- The backlog has item number, description and Sprint.
+- The backlog has item numbers, descriptions, and Sprint.

-- The last column "Sprint" should have the sprint in which the backlog item is being worked on.
+- The last column, "Sprint," should have the sprint in which the backlog item works.

-- So, if you see the above image sprint 2 highlighted which currently based on the system date the project is in Sprint 2.
+- If you see the above image, sprint 2 is highlighted, which is currently based on the project's system date in Sprint 2.

-- Each of the items or tasks in the back log can have different statues - Complete, On Track, Delayed and Behind.
+- Each of the backlog items or tasks can have different statuses - Complete, On Track, Delayed, and Behind.

 - Using Complete status when the item is complete and ready to be shipped or released.